davidB/jme3_skel/README.md

 This project is my project skeleton for jmonkeyengine 3 (jme3).

+Use it :
+* to experiment
-I use it to experiment and to store common game behavior (not part of a lib).
+* to store common game behavior (not part of a lib).
+* as bootstarp for project, prototype, jam

 [![demo 20140902](http://img.youtube.com/vi/TGXrvvhBb_c/0.jpg)](http://www.youtube.com/watch?v=TGXrvvhBb_c)

 Project show, how I integrate:

-* jmonkeyengine
+* jmonkeyengine (3.1.0 snapshot)
 * gradle as build tool
 * java8
 * javafx (via jme3-jfx) for gui